Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 Test environment

-The following five points were set as indicators for review of the evaluation items.
+The following five points were set as indicators for the evaluation items and the review was conducted

-If you find it difficult to see the table because it is lightweight for smartphones, click here
+If you find it difficult to see the table on the lightweight display for smartphones, click here.

 Impressions of each model

-This is ◎
+Here is ◎

 - Balance of cushioning and resilience

-This is △
+Here is △

-Hoka one one speed goat MID WP
+Hoka one one Speedgoat Mid WP

-This is ◎
+Here is ◎

 - High cushioning